 Coverage of this topic includes how to drive a strategy-driven programme design and review process, how to manage different performance layers, how to interlink stakeholder expectations and satisfaction with the impact and relevance agendas, and how to capture the opportunities of disruptive innovation.

 The Executive Academy’s integrated approach enables participants to move beyond the identification of institutional responses to market challenges.
 It develops an in-depth understanding of how each participant, with his or her abilities, limitations and constraints, can become a more effective driver of change.

 How to apply?

-Qualified applicants can apply any time and for any of the Executive Academy’s streams.
+Qualified applicants can apply at any time and for any of the Executive Academy’s streams.